 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
 This page may include information about American Express products currently unavailable on Slickdeals.
 American Express is not a partner of Slickdeals.

-Step One: I Saved in Advance
+1. I Saved Funds in Advance

-The two of us earmarked the cash we saved for both vehicle repairs and a future vehicle purchase.
+We earmarked the cash we saved for both vehicle repairs and a future vehicle purchase.
 After several years of this habit, we had enough cash available to purchase a used car when the time came.

-Step Two: I Decided on the Best Credit Card to Use to Buy a Car
+2. I Decided on the Best Credit Card to Use to Buy a Car

 Needless to say, life was hectic.
 Meanwhile, our need for a vehicle was immediate.

-Step Three: I Found a Car Dealership Willing to Accept a Credit Card
+3. I Found a Car Dealership Willing to Accept a Credit Card

 So, my husband did some online research and found several reliable used vehicles at local dealerships that were a good fit for our family of five.
 We set out to test drive them and pick our favorite.

 Once we knew which vehicle we wanted, we started negotiating the price.
-After a bit of haggling (and letting the dealer know that we were prepared to pay for the vehicle in full that day), the car dealer knocked almost $1,000 off an already competitive sticker price.
+After a bit of haggling (and letting the dealer know we were prepared to pay for the vehicle in full that day), the car dealer knocked almost $1,000 off an already competitive sticker price.
 Only after we agreed upon a purchase price did we ask if we could pay for our purchase with a credit card.

 Maximizing My Rewards

-3. Pay off your credit card balance immediately.
+- Pay off your credit card balance immediately.
 It's always best to pay your full statement balance by your due date.
 This good habit will help you avoid costly interest and maintain a positive payment history on the account as well.